siddhanthramani/iitm_CS6910_miteshkhapra_deeplearning/assignment1/README_developers.md

 6. "Premature optimization is the root of all evil" - Donald.
 E. Knuth - Do not plan in advance for something you are building today.
 For example, in our code neural network structure is defined as a simple dictionary and not using OOPS concepts (the famous nn.add_layer() implementations).
 Pytorch and other libraries use them as they provide vast functionality.
 That is not an objective of our code.

-7. The code should be developed such that it allows easy usage across collobarators.
+7. The code should be developed such that it allows easy usage across collabarators.
 I worked on this code from two separate github profiles and from two separate workstations to keep this perspective in mind.

+8. Different branches should be present when multiple different collabarators are present and the main branch should be protected.
+I have not followed this till now as a single user was working on the code.

-8. Regular commits with easy to understand commit messages is a must.
+9. Regular commits with easy to understand commit messages is a must.
 While regular commits were made and reasonably easy to read commit messages are present, a better standard could be followed.

-9. Since development is in Python, the code should be implemented in the Pythonic Standard following Python best practices.
+10. Since development is in Python, the code should be implemented in the Pythonic Standard following Python best practices.
 For example, the naming conventions should have underscores (No camelcase).